Artist: R. Stevie Moore

 You might like if you enjoy: Beck, The Kinks, Brian Wilson

-Tell me more: Indie hero R. Stevie Moore has followed up his stellar 2017 LP Make It Be (collaboration with acclaimed singer-songwriter/guitarist/producer Jason Falkner) with the fantastic Afterlife.
+Tell me more: Indie hero R. Stevie Moore has followed up his stellar 2017 LP Make It Be (a collaboration with acclaimed singer-songwriter/guitarist/producer Jason Falkner) with the fantastic Afterlife.
 The new album is a freewheeling affair that finds the Nashville-based DIY artist exploring all of the corners of his peerless pallet including power pop, lo-fi rock, post-punk, spoken word and alternative folk.
 The snappy "Come My Way" finds Moore joining forces again with Falkner for a Kinks-flavored rocker bolstered by Ariel Pink's lead vocals.
 The exuberant folk nugget "The Winner," tuneful rocker "What Should I Do With The Rest Of My Life?" art damage foray "Another Day Slips Away" and baroque rock entry "Love Is The Way To My Heart" are among the exceptional cuts on the outstanding album.
 The original material on "Afterlife" is weighted in favor of some of Moore's favorite recordings made over the past 15 years; the artist has now re-recorded them with producer Irwin Chusid to give them a more fully-produced studio sound.
 Information: RStevieMoore.com.

 Artist: Gurf Morlix